Osteogenesis imperfecta (OI) is an inherited defect in the body’s production of collagen.

 - Short stature

 - Whites of the eye (sclera) look blue

 - Hypermobile (loose) joints

-OI diagnosis: There is no one test to tell if you have osteogenesis imperfecta.
+There is no one test to tell if your child has osteogenesis imperfecta.
 To diagnose OI, doctors consider the following:

 - Family history

 - Whether your child has physical characteristics typical of people with OI

 - Skin collagen tests